Dehd: History

-Dehd and Fire of Love EP
+The band formed in 2015 initially as a side project between Jason Balla of the Dream Eagles and Emily Kempf of Heavy Dreams, under the combined name of Dream Eagles Heavy Dreams, which was quickly abbreviated to Dehd.
 In 2016, Dehd released a nine track self-titled album, via the label Maximum Pelt.
 This was followed by a six track EP, Fire of Love in 2017, via Infinity Cat Recordings.
 During the summer of 2017, the band self-recorded its release with borrowed gear in a room in an old Frank Lloyd Wright warehouse.

-Water

 Dehd released their second LP Water on Fire Talk Records in May 2019.
 The track "Wild" from Water was featured in the third episode of season two of The CW series Charmed.
 Dehd toured the Netherlands, Germany, the United Kingdom, and France in October 2019, in support of fellow Chicago act Twin Peaks.

-Flower of Devotion

 Flower of Devotion was released in July 2020, having been pushed back from a spring 2020 release date as a result of the COVID-19 pandemic.
 The album was met with widespread critical acclaim, with Pitchfork granting the release a "best new music" designation.
 On February 14, 2022, Dehd released a new single titled "Bad Love" on Fat Possum Records.